revisit-studies/revisitpy-examples/example_simple_html/example_simple_html.md

 ```
 # Visualizing the Study

 Now that we have the study completed, let's use the widget to visualize this.
-We'll start by using the `revisitpy_server` package to run a local copy of the reVISit repo.
+We'll start by using the `revisitpy-server` package to run a local copy of the reVISit repo.

 ## Running the Server

-Simply import the `revisitpy_server` package and call `rs.serve()`.
+Simply import the `revisitpy-server` package and call `rs.serve()`.
 We set the return value of `rs.serve()` to `process` so that we can terminate the process afterwards if desired.

 ```python